There are two main beaches in Stoupa and a couple of smaller ones:

 In peak season you can hire pedaloes on the left side of the beach and scoot around to the cave which is on the headland on the left as you head out to sea.
 You can also go on a pedalo to the cave from Stoupa’s main beach but it will requires a bit more leggy effort.
 [Don’t go in the cave if you are scared of bats as they flit and squeek around in the cave].

-Delfini Beach
+Delfinia Beach

-Delfini Beach
+Delfinia Beach

 There are steep steps down to the beach so you need to be good on your pins.
 The beach, which is in an attractive bay, is pebbly with some grey sand.
 At the bottom of the steps is a taverna which plays groovy music – be it 60’s psychedelia, soul or reggae.
+The beach has a cave on its northern side which is worth swimming or paddling to on a lilo.

 Foneas Beach

-A little further North of Delfini Beach is Foneas Beach which is on the left of a sharp bend.
+A little further North of Delfinia Beach is Foneas Beach which is on the left of a sharp bend.
 It is mostly pebbly – but of the smooth variety, not the sharp hurty stuff.

 There is a large rock in the bay with a short tunnel that you can swim through, as well as rocks where the young and foolhardy leap from a great height.
 The sea does get deep rather quickly so it’s not so suited for toddlers.
 There is a taverna here next to the car park.